-As part of our commitment we subscribe to Financial Ombudsman Service Limited, an external dispute resolution service which is accessible to clients free of charge in the event that they believe a complaint has not been satisfactorily dealt with by us.
+As part of our commitment we subscribe to Australian Financial Complaints Authority, an external dispute resolution service which is accessible to clients free of charge in the event that they believe a complaint has not been satisfactorily dealt with by us.

 Please contact us if you have any complaints about our services.

 137 Moray Street

 South Melbourne VIC 3205